Koskinen, Oilers beat Blue Jackets 4-1 to tie for 1st place - WHIZ News

 Caleb Jones, Connor McDavid and Riley Sheahan also scored for the Oilers (37-24-8), who have won four of five.

+“I don’t think we could have played any better,” Columbus coach John Tortorella said.
+“We just played good as a team.
+We played good as a team away from the puck.
+Their goalie is the difference.
+That’s the difference in the game, their goaltending.”

-Chiasson beat Columbus goalie Joonas Korpisalo from a distance for his 10th of the season three minutes into the game.
+Chiasson beat Korpisalo from a distance for his 10th of the season three minutes in on the first shot of the game.

 Koskinen had to be extremely sharp in the first period as the Blue Jackets had a 21-7 edge in shots.